 - Thyme (Thymus vulgaris).
-Thyme may raise the risk of bleeding, especially if you also take blood-thinners.
+Thyme may raise the risk of bleeding, especially if you also take blood thinners.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies as supplemental treatment for the symptoms of pertussis as long as the underlying infection has been appropriately treated.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies as supplemental treatment for the symptoms of pertussis as long as the underlying infection has been appropriately treated.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 - Aconite -- Take during the first 24 hours after symptoms appear, particularly if they develop following exposure to cold weather.
 This remedy is most appropriate for individuals with a hoarse, dry, cough who complain of dry mouth, thirst, restlessness, worsened symptoms from cold air or lying on the side, and being awakened from the cough.

 - Bryonia -- for painful cough with a marked tendency to hold their chest or hold something to the chest when coughing.